Google releases workforce demographics, vows to increase diversity

 But Bock, who added that Google has donated more than $40 million to organizations promoting computer science education among women, said Google recognized the extent of the internal problem and was open to discussion about possible solutions.

 "We’ve always been reluctant to publish numbers about the diversity of our workforce at Google.
-We now realise we were wrong, and that it’s time to be candid about the issues," he wrote.
+We now realize we were wrong, and that it’s time to be candid about the issues," he wrote.

 Civil rights activist Jesse Jackson attended shareholder meetings at both Google and Facebook earlier this month to raise the issue of racial diversity in the Valley.